samyuiyer/COVID19-Data-Visualizer/README.md

 ### File Loading and Saving

-How to load a file: The user will input a folder name that contains all the CSV files.
-By default, files will be loaded from a folder labeled time_data.
+To load a file: The user's input indicates the folder name which contains all the CSV files.
+By default, files will be loaded from a folder labeled time_data, but the user's inputted name will change this.

-How to save a file: The user will write a file name and the current filters will be applied and stored into a CSV file.
+To save a file: The user will input a file name, to which the currently selected filters/customizations will be applied and stored as a CSV file.

 ## For grader: